NYUDataBootcamp/Book/pandas-input.md

 In this lecture, our main goal is to teach you some of the functions that we will use to read data (both from your own computer and from the internet).

 Recall that our typical program will consist of data input, data management, and graphics creation.
-The package we previously introduced, `pandas`, will allow us to do all of these things -- Though eventually as we make more complicated graphics, we will need to use other packages such as: `matplotlib`, `seaborn`, `plotly`, etc...
+The package we previously introduced, pandas, will allow us to do all of these things -- Though eventually as we make more complicated graphics, we will need to use other packages such as: [matplotlib](http://matplotlib.org/), [seaborn](http://seaborn.pydata.org/), [plotly](https://plot.ly/), etc...
 This lecture will focus mostly on data input; we will discuss the others (data management and graphics) in detail in later lectures.

 ## Reminders